klust/SupercomputersForStarters/docs/C02_Processors/C02_S12_Lessons_learnt.md

 running small problems on a PC.
 It is not a good idea to run a large multi-day job without making sure that it stores enough data from time to time to restart an interrupted computation.
+E.g., assume that on a cluster a node crashes on average once every two years and assume that those events are independent on different nodes.
+Then basically the chance that a 100-node job can run successfully for 7 days is less than 40%.